AishwaryaArya/Business-Insights-360/README.md

         -N & S
            -> Networking
            -> Storage
-    There are 14 different categories, Like Internal HDD, keyboard There are different variants available for the same product
+   -There are 14 different categories, Like Internal HDD, keyboard -There are different variants available for the same product

     fact_forecast_monthly
         -This table is used to forecast the customer’s need in advance, which can help in